CT

 Australia's size and diversity mean you can go from desert tracks to coral reefs in a single trip.
 That range attracts hikers, wildlife enthusiasts, water lovers, and cultural travellers — and it rewards those who plan well.
 This guide covers the main adventure types, what to pack, how to stay safe, and the tours worth booking.

 Few countries offer this range within a single border: ancient red deserts, World Heritage rainforests, the world's largest coral reef system, alpine snowfields, and thousands of kilometres of coastline.
 The infrastructure is solid — well-maintained national parks, reliable domestic flights, and a safety culture that takes the outdoors seriously.
-Whether you're after a half-day coastal walk or a week-long outback crossing, Australia scales to your ambition.
+Whether you're after a half-day coastal walk or a week-long outback crossing, Australia scales to your ambition and your available time.

 Start by choosing your adventure type.
 Remote solitude, wildlife encounters, and family-friendly reef day trips all require different gear, timing, and transport.
 The key planning decisions are region, season, and how guided you want the experience to be.